-Formcraft takes a custom approach to architecture and interior design by anticipating hurdles and complications.
+Formcraft takes a tailored approach to architecture and interior design by anticipating hurdles and complications.
 With over 25 years in business and hundreds of projects completed, Formcraft’s experience shines through.
 Throughout the coronavirus pandemic, Formcraft has helped companies pivot office space through WorkforceDiagnostics™.
 Our 6-week program provides qualitative and quantitative data to inform better workplace strategies and designs.
 Learn more about WorkforceDiagnostics™.

 Making the Client a Part of the Process

 At Formcraft, our team of architects and designers love to get into the minds and hearts of their clients and design exciting environments where people love to work and business thrives.

 We start by understanding our customer’s current and future needs.
 Architects and designers begin the design process by engaging clients as early as possible and by asking all of the important questions to best understand the company’s vision, mission, culture, people, and their work.
 At your first consultation, meet with our designers and workplace strategists to discuss who you are as an organization, who your people are, and where you’re heading.
 Getting a clear understanding of your culture and how your people work is key to kicking off your design journey and to providing you with a design strategy that makes your office space work for you both now and in the future.